-Last year, I said the question was whether Revere will develop the power the Twins saw when they drafted him.
-That is still a question.
-But even if the home run power never shows up. his speed and gap power will allow him to contribute at the major league level.
+The last couple years, I have said the question was whether Revere will develop the power the Twins saw when they drafted him.
+It appears the answer is no. Even without home run power, he has speed and high batting average that will allow him to contribute at the major league level.
+Perhaps even next year.

 Angel Morales (OF)